Are Mashed Potatoes Healthy? A Comprehensive Guide

 • Glycemic Index: Mashed potatoes have a high glycemic index (GI), which means they can cause rapid spikes in blood sugar levels.

-How to Make Healthier Mashed Potatoes
+How to Make Healthy Mashed Potatoes

 If you love mashed potatoes but want to make them healthier, consider these tips: